 This is a Pro data source.
 If not available on your plan please upgrade or contact our support team.

-Once you've connected to your SQL database, it's time to write your query and paste it into Geckoboard.
-Here are a few things you need to know when writing your query:
+Once you've connected your SQL database to Geckoboard, it's time to write your query and paste it into Geckoboard.

-The following table lists the required data your columns must contain for each of the visualization types:
+The following table lists the data your columns must contain for each visualization.

 Visualization